ispc/ispc/README.md

 ## Installation
 ### Official Release Binaries

-You can download the official release binaries from [the release page](https://github.com/ispc/ispc/releases).
+You can download the official release binaries from [the latest release page](https://github.com/ispc/ispc/releases/latest).
 Choose the appropriate version for your operating system and architecture.

 ### Linux (Snap Store)